hyh19/getx/cursor-rules/getx-utils-rules.md

 ---
-description: Use when working with GetX utilities, GetUtils validation, context extensions, string/number extensions, platform detection, internationalization, or theme management
+description: Use when working with GetX utilities, GetUtils validation, context extensions, string/number extensions, or platform detection
 ---

 # GetX Utils Rules